-Hot flushes are a common symptom during menopause and peri-menopause.
-They can cause distress, especially when severe and frequent.
+Hot flushes are a common symptom and can cause distress, especially when the hot flushes are severe and frequent.

 What is a hot flush?

 A hot flush is a sudden feeling of heat and sometimes a red, flushed face along with sweating.
 They can cause discomfort.